rmello4d/TheSustainableDeveloper/beyond_muscles.md

 To loose one of these connections could have a devastating impact in our body.

 Evolutionary speaking, we would be a much easier pray.

-To secure our movement, the body 'architecture'  limited the motion for joints and ligaments between a certain security range.
+To secure our movement, the body limited the motion of our joints and ligaments between a certain security range.

 Who is the guardian keeping joints and ligaments in a secure range ?
 Muscles.